What is a HeatMap?

 At the top of the page, you’ll see some metrics regarding your email.

-At the bottom of the metrics report, you’ll see your original email message with the HeatMap overlay.
+Your original email message with the HeatMap overlay will appear in a separate page.
 You can adjust the opacity and scale of the page content with the slider.

 In this example, the email is in all green, showing a good read rate.
 When you hover over the colored shading, the read rate percent will display in the hover help pop-up display.
 Notice the shading progressively gets lighter, illustrating the fact that less people are reading towards the lighter shaded area of the email.
 Link clicks are highlighted by the orange circles, which vary in size based upon click rate.